venkat2305/LearnScribe/readme.md

 - 307 Temporary Redirect why are we getting this when we make an api call
 - for manual quiz generation we can use groq.
 - setup backend url in frontend properly, for local and prod.
+- read about redux-toolkit, how does it work. can we have two stores in a single application
+- ngnix.conf for docker
+- edit summary
+- do proper indexing, for date desc index.
+- sidebar more maintainable, like we should make it from an array.
+- we have to make sure the options are difficult. like, it shouldn't be like odd one out, somewhat similar somewhat tricky.
+- and correct choice should be jumbled in order
+- remove quiz topic for yt. check all fields input, remove unnecessary.
+- number of questions is wrong in my quizzes page.
+- handle multiple quiz results for a single quiz if the user attempted multiple times.
+- add CORS middleware to enable cross-origin requests. needed to send cookies to the server : is this true?
+- seperate rapid api keys for prod and stage.
+- change favicon
+- default number of questions, default prompt, etc we can store in settings via redux and store it in users, we can send them with quiz creation request.
+- remove access token from local and put it in memory only.

 Medium
 - we are using different models and hosting providers, we need to have them all at one place for easier maintainability